multi-coop/datami-documentation-content/texts/why-gitribute/business-model-usecases-en.md

 We worked with **real user cases** since we started to develop Gitribute, even in its early releases.

-We begun to develop the first bricks of Gitribute as responses to one, then two, then three clients sharing similar needs.
+We begun to develop the first bricks of Gitribute as responses to one, then two, then three clients sharing what we considered as similar needs.

 Doing so we can **have real feedbacks** along all the development cycles.